-As a mom, with seemingly endless responsibilities, it can often feel like time slips away faster than water held in the palm of your hand (especially in the early months).
+As a mom, with seemingly endless responsibilities, it can often feel like time slips away faster than sand held in the palm of your hand (especially in the early months).

 It’s frustrating but you don’t have to fail at time management.

 Failing at time management is easy.
 All you have to do is try to do everything for everyone and never have a plan.
 That was me right after giving birth.

 A few months after giving birth to my first child, I was back at work.
 Maternity leave was over and I struggled to find time for work, family, friends, baby, and blogging.

 - At work, I was trying to work and find time to pump and struggled to produce enough milk.

 - At home, I was trying to still be available to friends and family, most of which wanted to time with our new baby.

 - The baby needed me every 2-3 hours or more.

 - I was trying to blog more, hoping to turn a hobby to into an income.